lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 The table ``dp02_dc2_catalogs.DiaObject``, in turn, contains objects which were detected using the "Difference Image Analysis" (DIA) method.
 The DIA method basically subtracts the fluxes of the previously undetected objects from those that showed ``SNR > 5`` detections in individual single-epoch difference images.

-This example demonstrates how to create a forced photometry lightcurve for the supernova located at (67.4579, -44.0802).
+This example demonstrates how to create a forced photometry lightcurve for the known RR Lyrae star located at (62.1479031, -35.799138).

 The individual Processed Visit Images might have very slightly different coordinates for the same object.
 With this, instead of providing the RA and Dec to the light curve extraction process, it is wise to extract the data from the ``dp02_dc2_catalogs.DiaObject`` table using the object's unique DIA object identifier ``diaObjectId``.
 Determining the ``diaObjectId``  can be accomplished via the Portal Aspect of the Rubin Science Platform, by clicking on the "UI assisted" button, selecting "DP0.2 Catalogs" tab, chosing the "dp02_dc2_catalogs" on the left, and "dp02_dc2_catalogs.DiaObject" table on the right.

-Only the spatial constraints need to be entered on the left, with the 67.4579, -44.0802 - and a 2 arcseconds radius using the "cone Shape" ("Temporal" constraints button needs to be unchecked).
+Only the spatial constraints need to be entered on the left, with the 62.1479031, -35.799138 - and a 2 arcseconds radius using the "cone Shape" ("Temporal" constraints button needs to be unchecked).
-For the "Output Column Selection" only the ``diaObjectId`` needs to be checked.
+For the "Output Column Selection" only the ``diaObjectId`` and needs to be checked.
-Pressing the "search" button will return only one ``diaObjectId`` - it is 1252220598734556212.
+Pressing the "search" button will return only one ``diaObjectId`` - it is 1651589610221864014.

 The ``ForcedSourceOnDiaObject`` contains fluxes of individual objects, but it does not contain the observation epochs;  however, the table ``CcdVisit`` does.
 Obtaining the visit epochs will require joining two tables - specifically ``ForcedSourceOnDiaObject`` and ``CcdVisit`` on the common meta entry of ``ccdVisitId``.